silicon-heaven/shvapp/clients/jn50view/doc/help/index.rst

 ..
-BrcLab User Guide documentation master file, created by sphinx-quickstart on Mon Mar  4 20:12:07 2019.
+JN50 View User Guide documentation master file, created by sphinx-quickstart on Mon Mar  4 20:12:07 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.